mafifafm/pxt-microbit/docs/test/courses/csintro/miniproject/review.md

 ## Conditionals

 Conditional statements tell the computer when to do something.
-They are used to create branches, or decision points, where a program can choose one path or the other based on the values of certain variables, or based on data from the micro:bit’s inputs.
+They are used to create branches, or decision points, where a program can choose one path or the other based on the values of certain variables, or based on data from the Ragga’s inputs.
 Conditional statements can be nested inside one another so that both conditions must be true in order for the enclosed statements to run.

 ## Iteration and looping